NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 ## Synchronizing Devices <a href="#user_guide.devicemanager.sync" id="user_guide.devicemanager.sync"></a>

-When the NSO daemon is running and has been initialized with IP/Port and authentication information as well as imported all modules you can start to manage devices through NSO.
+When the NSO daemon is running and has been initialized with IP/Port and authentication information, as well as imported all modules, you can start to manage devices through NSO.

 NSO provides the ability to synchronize the configuration to or from the device.
 If you know that the device has the correct configuration you can choose to synchronize from a managed device whereas if you know NSO has the correct device configuration and the device is incorrect, you can choose to synchronize from NSO to the device.